TensorSocket: Shared Data Loading for Deep Learning Training: Related Work

 \section{Related Work}

 Historically, there has been a plethora of work on benchmarking and optimizing the computational efficiency of the core of model training and serving.
-However, in the recent years, data loading and pre-processing have been gaining more attention, as with ever-increasing model sizes and training throughput requirements the cost of data loading bottlenecks is growing rapidly \cite{metaDataLoadingAnalysis}.
+However, in the recent years, data loading and pre-processing have been gaining more attention \cite{Balmau22, mlcommonsstorage}, as with ever-increasing model sizes and training throughput requirements the cost of data loading bottlenecks is growing rapidly \cite{metaDataLoadingAnalysis}.

-Murray et al. \cite{tf.data} and Mohan et al. \cite{mohan2021analyzing} emphasize the role of the data loading pipeline and its effect on training efficiency.
+Murray et al. \cite{tf.data} and Mohan et al. \cite{mohan2021analyzing} emphasize the impact of the data loading pipelines on training efficiency.
 The former presents the tf.data framework to ease the tuning for the computational efficiency of data pre-processing.
 The latter proposes CoorDL, a data loading library, and MinIO, a software cache with the goal of reducing cache thrashing.
 These works, among others \cite{234827, audibert2023tf}, also advocate for sharing for DL data loading tasks, but more at the cluster-level rather than the finer-grained view of \tensorsocket.

+To further optimize data loading flows, Plumber \cite{kuchnik_plumber_2022} extends tf.data by automatically detecting and resolving misconfigured pipelines, Lotus and Presto provides data pipeline optimization insights \cite{bachkaniwalaLotusCharacterizationMachine2024, isenko}, while Cedar \cite{zhao_cedar_2024} and Pecan \cite{graurPecanCostEfficientML} orchestrate optimizations to the input data pipeline.
 Joader, proposed by Xu et al. \cite{xuDeepLearningDataloader2022}, provides an alternative to CoorDL that offers extra flexibility when sharing data for training tasks, allowing for shared training on multiple datasets at the same time.
-It manages this via a novel data sampling solution that optimizes sharing at the cost of some dataset intersection calculations at every training iteration.
-Such calculations can be costly as \Cref{sec:results:comp} demonstrated.
+It manages this via a novel data sampling solution that optimizes sharing at the cost of repeated dataset intersection calculations.
+Such calculations can be costly, as \Cref{sec:results:comp} demonstrated.

-As already mentioned in previous sections, there has also been work to offload data pre-processing tasks onto GPUs \cite{nvidia_dali, fastflow, fusionflow}. \tensorsockets is orthogonal and compatible with these works since it allows for sharing on both CPUs and GPUs.

 Behme et al. \cite{behme_art_2023} explore lossy image compression's role in mitigating data loading bottlenecks.
 They demonstrate that moderately compressed data maintains accuracy comparable to benchmarks while saving 30\% storage and how this technique complements the software cache of MinIO \cite{mohan2021analyzing}.